The best Mississippi Mud Pie recipe everyone will beg you to make again and again!

-This Mud Pie, commonly known as “Mississippi Mud Pie” after the dark goopy banks of the Mississippi river, Chocolate Lasagna or Chocolate Delight, is one of our favorite, most requested, most made desserts over at our house.
+The Mud Pie, commonly known as “Mississippi Mud Pie” after the dark goopy banks of the Mississippi river is also known as Chocolate Lasagna or Chocolate Delight.
+It is one of our favorite, most requested, most made desserts over at our house – and soon to be at yours!

 For Mud Pie Chocolate Layer 3, mix half of a tub of Cool Whip with the remaining thick chocolate pudding to create a light and fluffy layer that you spoon into the crust.